Dates:

 90 minute WEBINAR – $10

-Acting tasks such as playing drunk don't come along very often - take this opportunity to be ready to apply yourself to that unusual acting challenge.
+Acting tasks such as playing drunk don’t come along very often – be ready to apply yourself to unusual acting challenges.

 LET’S HAVE SOME FUN TESTING OUT THE OPTIONS.